gregsullivan/eslint-plugin-php-templates/README.md

 ---

-This plugin is a fork of [`eslint-plugin-php-markup`](https://github.com/tengattack/eslint-plugin-php-markup), which doesn't support ESLint 9.
+This plugin is a fork of [`eslint-plugin-php-markup`](https://github.com/tengattack/eslint-plugin-php-markup), adding support for ESLint 9.
 All plugin settings have been removed.
 While `eslint-plugin-php-markup` was created to allow linting of JavaScript within PHP templates, my use case has been to implement `eslint-plugin-tailwindcss` via `@angular-eslint/template-parser`.

 ## Installation